donutloop/toolkit/README.md

 go get github.com/donutloop/toolkit
 ```

+## Examples

+In each sub directory is a set of examples

 ## Contribution

 Thank you for considering to help out with the source code!
 We welcome contributions from